 This year, we decided to up our egg-dyeing game and move on from classic food coloring-dyed eggs to something a little more, well, stylish.
-To give the tradition a fashionable spin, we enlisted the help of Brooklyn-based event design company Tinsel & Twine, founded by Erica Taylor and Liz Castelli, to conceptualize Easter eggs inspired by standout runway looks from the Spring 2014 collections.
+To give the tradition a fashionable spin, we enlisted the help of Brooklyn-based event design company Tinsel & Twine, founded by Erica Taylor and Liz Castelli, to conceptualize Easter eggs inspired by standout runway looks from Spring collections past.

 The looks we used as inspiration for our DIY Easter eggs ranged from the Pantone-inspired dresses at Chanel to the ombre organza frocks at Fendi.
-Read on to see our DIY gudie on how you can create these fashion-inspired Easter eggs yourself—just in time for the holiday this Sunday.
+Read on to see our DIY guide on how you can create these fashion-inspired Easter eggs yourself—just in time for the holiday.
 Easter has never looked so fashionable!

 1. Prada Easter Eggs